 If your work accident has left you partially or fully disabled, you may receive disability benefits in addition to workers’ compensation benefits.
 Your medical bills may be covered, and you may also receive compensation for your loss of earning potential due to your disability.

 Although proponents of the sweeping 2013 changes to the Tennessee workers’ compensation system report a range of improvements for injured workers, a recent report by The Commercial Appeal says the reforms are harming more than helping.
 Here are a few concerning trends:

 Common Work-Related Injuries

 Although your specific workplace injury may not be listed here, you may still be eligible for benefits if you sustained illness or injury while on the job.
 If someone other than your employer caused your injuries, you may be able to file a third-party claim against the negligent party.

-This often applies to injuries caused by automobile accidents or third-party contractors hired by the employer.
+This often applies to injuries caused by car accidents or third-party contractors hired by the employer.
 Our Nashville workers’ compensation attorneys will work to determine all potentially negligent parties that may be responsible for your injury.

 What steps do I take to file a Tennessee workers’ comp claim?